 Students often end up paying for one small room as much or more than someone long-established residents pay for an entire apartment.

 One solution the city has come up with is to provide temporary, affordable student accommodation at various sites throughout the city.
 How?
 Buy converting shipping containers into full-blown apartments, complete with a bedroom, kitchen, living room, a shower, and a high-speed internet connection.
+[Update: these container apartments were removed in 2020.
+In their place you’ll now find expensive high-rise apartment buildings.]

 Shown above are the student container apartments on the grounds of the NDSM, a former shipyard located on the river IJ (pronounced somewhat like ‘eye’).